BeforeRainDrop/GooseGameKata/README.md

 # GooseGameKata
-A personal solution of Giovanna Cimillo for "The Goose Game Kata", which requirements and description you can find at https://github.com/xpeppers/goose-game-kata
+A personal solution by Giovanna Cimillo for "The Goose Game Kata", which requirements and description you can find at https://github.com/xpeppers/goose-game-kata

-The project requires Java 8 or higher.
+ - The project requires Java 8 or higher.

-To compile, go in the directory where the src directory is located and execute the instruction:
+ - To compile with command line, go in the directory where the src directory is located and execute the instruction:

 > javac src/cimillo/kata/goosegame/*.java

-Then you can execute by typing:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then you can execute by typing:

 > java -cp ./src cimillo/kata/goosegame/GooseGame

-To run in Eclipse IDE you can create a Run Configuration by setting:
+ - To run in Eclipse IDE you can create a Run Configuration by setting:

-Project: GooseGameKata
+>Project: GooseGameKata

-Main class: cimillo.kata.goosegame.GooseGame
+>Main class: cimillo.kata.goosegame.GooseGame

-Running this configuration You can view the game in action.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Running this configuration You can view the game in action.